 |Select an additional 15 credit hours from departmental (MGMP, MGMT, or MICO) course offerings at the 500-level or above||15|

 Footnotes and Additional Information

-9 credit hours (of the 10.5 credit hours of required Electives) are to be completed during the 3rd semester of the student's program of study along with EMBA 913 and EMBA 993.
+To fulfill the remaining requirements for the degree program, students must complete an additional 15 credit hours from departmental (MGMP, MGMT, or MICO) course offerings at the 500-level or above to reach 54 total credit hours.
+(MGMT 703, MGMT 704, and MGMT 705 are not accepted as electives.)
+9 credit hours (of the 15 credit hours of Elective Requirements) are to be completed during the 3rd semester of the student's program of study along with EMBA 913 and EMBA 993.
 Although the Jones Graduate School of Business offers a variety of courses for students to take as electives, students may wish to take courses from other departments at Rice University.
 If students wish to apply courses that are offered outside of the Jones Graduate School of Business (MGMP, MGMT, or MICO course offerings), the student must obtain permission from the Jones Graduate School of Business registrar department.
 Electives are offered on the weekend schedule, the evening schedule, and the daytime schedule.

 Students participate in a required global experience during the second year of the program.
 Additional costs apply toward this global experience.

 Policies for the MBA Degree, Executive Program

 Admission to the MBA degree program is open to students regardless of their undergraduate major, but the program is highly selective and access is limited to those who have performed with distinction across all areas of the application.
 A bachelor's degree (or equivalent) from an accredited undergraduate institution is required.
 Applicants participate in an interview by invitation as part of their admission requirements.

 All applicants to the MBA degree program must submit the following: